Stocks slide as all eyes on debt ceiling vote: Stock market news today

-Stocks slide amid strong jobs data, looming debt ceiling vote: Stock market news today
+Stocks slide as debt ceiling vote looms, jobs data stays hot : Stock market news today

 Here's what's moving markets on Wednesday, May 31, 2023.

-US stocks traded down Wednesday as investors kept a watchful eye on the prospects for the debt-limit deal in an expected House floor vote later.
+US stocks closed lower Wednesday as investors kept a watchful eye on the prospects for the debt-limit deal in an expected House floor vote.
 Meanwhile, strong US jobs data and China’s economic woes pressured global markets.

-US bond yields weakened as investors fretted over the potential impact of the debt-limit deal and braced for the release of fresh jobs data.
-The yield on the benchmark 10-year Treasury dropped to 3.66%.
-The two-year note yield slipped to 4.4%, while that on the 30-year bond dropped to 3.8%.
+US bond yields weakened as investors fretted over the potential impact of the debt-limit deal and reviewed the release of fresh jobs data.
+The yield on the benchmark 10-year Treasury dropped to 3.62%.
+The two-year note yields, which are more rate sensitive, slipped to 4.3%, while that on the 30-year bond dropped to 3.84%.

-Equities lost steam as the Labor Department reported the number of job openings rose to over 10.1 million, up from the economists polled by Bloomberg expectations of 9.4 million openings.
+Equities lost steam as the Labor Department reported the number of job openings rose to over 10.1 million, up from economists' expectations of 9.4 million openings.

 The figures underscores "the tightness in the labor market is unlikely to fall off a cliff but rather continue downward on a bumpy path," Oxford Economics wrote in a note on Wednesday.
 "While there are some concerns over the veracity of the JOLTS survey due to historically low response rates, the upshot remains that labor market strength remains robust."